aws-cloudformation/cloudformation-guard/rfcs/README.md

 Use RFC template in this directory to guide your RFC.
 This has the basic structure of what we are expecting for RFCs.
 The RFC should highlight the motivation for the changes, a detailed design/description of that the changes entail, and considerations for not

 ### Submit a PR
-Submit a Pull Request to the CloudFormation Guard repository.
+Submit a Pull Request to the AWS CloudFormation Guard repository.
 The pull request will be reviewed by CloudFormation team members and open source contributors.

 ### Review State
 Once the PR for the RFC is created, the RFC will undergo revisions similar to any other Guard PR until any and all concerns are addressed and the PR reaches a terminal state (accepted/rejected).